Single band VLBI absolute astrometry: Introduction

 We know that compared with dual-band observations, single band absolute astrometry observations are affected by the contribution of the path delay in the ionosphere.
 Two questions arise: 1)~which data analysis strategy does provide source coordinate estimates with the lowest uncertainties and 2)~how to account for the contribution of errors in the ionosphere modeling to reported source coordinate uncertainties?
-The goal of this study is to provide answers to these questions.
-I took a trial dataset of over 4~millions of dual-band twenty-four hour VLBI observations publicly available at the US National Radio Astronomy Observatory (NRAO) archive and used it as a testbed.
+The goal of this study is to provide answers to these questions. \Note{The dual-band group delays are considered the ground truth free from the impact of the ionosphere in the framework of this study.
+I took several trial datasets of dual-band VLBI observations from twenty-four hour observing sessions and used them as a testbed.
 I dropped existing observations at the second band during data analysis and compared results of single-band data against the reference solution that used both bands.
+I should note that the analysis presented in this article is specific to source positions determined with absolute astrometry and is not applicable to position differences determined with differential astrometry that has its own error model.}